ernes-scrive/Test/README.md

     If 64-bit version of OS is found “ScriveSetup64.exe“ binary is executed to install suitable version of printer driver components

--   Installs and configures:
+-   Install and configure:

     Scrive Port Monitor, Scrive Printer Port, Scrive Printer Driver, Scrive transporter tools (uploader,login, ..)

--   Authenticates User:
+-   Authenticate User:

     OAuth credentials can be provided within installer in pdf995.ini file